Adolescent and Young Adult Program

 The Arts in Medicine Program has one primary goal – to help young patients feel better.
-Our artist-in-residence works with pediatric patients and their families on collaborative, large-scale projects and one-on-one art sessions.
-These activities give patients a sense of control and purpose, reduce anxiety and pain, make patients more comfortable in the hospital environment, and build community among patients and families.
+The program connects pediatric patients and their families to visual arts, music, theater, and dance.
+Activities include community collaborations, large-scale projects, and one-on-one experiences.
+These sessions give patients a sense of control and purpose, reduce anxiety and pain, make patients more comfortable in the hospital environment, and build community among patients and families.

 The Child, Adolescent and Young Adult Life Program is here to help young people and their families.
 Our team of specialists and assistants understands the impact of cancer, painful procedures and hospital stays.
 Their job is to reduce this impact and help improve coping skills.
 They do this by building relationships with patients and families; providing them with education and support; hosting events and activities; and giving them opportunities to express themselves.